Pylons/pyramid_chameleon/docs/index.rst

 Template Variables provided by Pyramid
 --------------------------------------

-:term:`Pyramid` by default will provide a set of variables that are available within your templates, please see :ref:`renderer_system_values` for more information about those variables.
+Pyramid by default will provide a set of variables that are available within your templates, please see :ref:`renderer_system_values` for more information about those variables.

 Using A Chameleon Macro Name Within a Renderer Name
 ---------------------------------------------------